Aztaroz/ITD62-331_Term_Project/README.md

 ## Mosquitto.conf File
 This file is used to run the MQTT Broker.

+## indoor_esp8266.ino File
+Source code to control the microcontroller built-in LED using MQTT.

 ## Folder: write_rfid
 Contains the following file:
 - `write_rfid.ino`: Source code to control writing data to RFID cards using a microcontroller.